cosmos/cosmos-sdk/docs/core/baseapp.md

 make them lightweight.
 In the Cosmos SDK, after [decoding transactions](./encoding.md), `CheckTx()` is implemented to do the following checks:

-1. Extract the `Msg`s from the transaction.
+1. Extract the `sdk.Msg`s from the transaction.
-2. Perform _stateless_ checks by calling `ValidateBasic()` on each of the `Msg`s.
+2. Perform _stateless_ checks by calling `ValidateBasic()` on each of the `sdk.Msg`s.
 This is done first, as _stateless_ checks are less computationally expensive than _stateful_ checks.
 If `ValidateBasic()` fail, `CheckTx` returns before running _stateful_ checks, which saves resources.
 3. Perform non-module related _stateful_ checks on the [account](../basics/accounts.md).
-This step is mainly about checking that the `Msg` signatures are valid, that enough fees are provided and that the sending account has enough funds to pay for said fees.
-Note that no precise [`gas`](../basics/gas-fees.md) counting occurs here, as `Msg`s are not processed.
+This step is mainly about checking that the `sdk.Msg` signatures are valid, that enough fees are provided and that the sending account has enough funds to pay for said fees.
+Note that no precise [`gas`](../basics/gas-fees.md) counting occurs here, as `sdk.Msg`s are not processed.
 Usually, the [`AnteHandler`](../basics/gas-fees.md#antehandler) will check that the `gas` provided with the transaction is superior to a minimum reference gas amount based on the raw transaction size, in order to avoid spam with transactions that provide 0 gas.
-4. Ensure that each `Msg`'s fully-qualified service method matches on of the routes inside the `msgServiceRouter`, but do **not** actually process `Msg`s. `Msg`s only need to be processed when the canonical state need to be updated, which happens during `DeliverTx`.
+4. Ensure that each `sdk.Msg`'s fully-qualified service method matches on of the routes inside the `msgServiceRouter`, but do **not** actually process `sdk.Msg`s. `sdk.Msg`s only need to be processed when the canonical state need to be updated, which happens during `DeliverTx`.

 Steps 2. and 3. are performed by the [`AnteHandler`](../basics/gas-fees.md#antehandler) in the [`RunTx()`](#runtx-antehandler-and-runmsgs)